mikekoscinski/pokedex/scrape.md

 0. Manually input the names of each pokemon.

 1. Generate URLs to scrape.

-- Note the edge cases where the proper name does not match the URL's name (E.g., Nidoran♂ -> nidoran-m; Nidoran♀ -> nidoran-f; Mr. Mime -> mr-mime; Farfetch'd -> farfetchd).
+(Note: There are edge cases where proper name != URL name.
+E.g., Nidoran♂ -> nidoran-m; Nidoran♀ -> nidoran-f; Mr. Mime -> mr-mime; Farfetch'd -> farfetchd.
+Since there are <5 edge cases, I wrote the name variant in directly for each edge case)

-- For each edge case, I wrote in the URL name variant directly, instead of using regex handlers to modify names to the appropriate URL form.
-This would not scale well for hundreds of variants, but we only have a few edge cases here.

 2. Create a 'pokemon' object for each name:URL pair.

-For each 'pokemon' object:

-3. Make an HTTP GET request to the pokemon's URL.
+3. Make an HTTP GET request to each pokemon's URL.
+(Console log the error if it fails)

-If the GET request is successful:

-4. For each pokemon, grab each move the pokemon learns from Pokemon Emerald version's various move tables.
+4. For each GET request, grab each move the pokemon learns from Pokemon Emerald version's various move tables.

-5. For each pokemon, push each pokemon/move permutation to the master table, which contains all permutations for all 380+ pokemon.
+5. For each GET request, push each pokemon/move permutation to the master table, which contains all permutations for all 380+ pokemon.

-If the GET request fails, console.log the error

-6. TODO: Once all GET requests and their subsequent actions have been completed, console log a cli-table containing each pokemon/move permutation.
-This should contain ~19,500 rows.
+6. As each GET request processes, write the result to a .csv containing all pokemon/move combinations

 ## Dependencies